 Running applications with Jobs¶

-Because Summit is shared among many researchers, Research Computing manages usage of the system through jobs.
+Because our HPC system is shared among many researchers, Research Computing manages usage of the system through jobs.
 Jobs are simply an allotment of resources that can be used to execute processes.
 Research Computing uses a program named the Simple Linux Utility for Resource Management, or Slurm, to create and manage jobs.

 When you run a batch job or an interactive job, it will be placed in a queue until resources are available.
 A detailed guide on the Slurm queue and accounting tools can be found here.